Boyer-Moore Majority Voting

 For example, we have three candidates (A, B, C), and A is the candidate who gets at least 1/2 vote.
 So, we can remove 2 different votes from different candidates, and it will not affect the A has at least 1/n votes.

-• Remove (B, C): It will not affect that A is over 1/2.
-It will let A's percentage grow up.
+• Remove (B, C): It will not affect the fact that A is over 1/2.
+It will let A's percentage grow.

 • Remove (A, B): Remove one of the most one and one of the other.
 It will not affect the truth A is more than 1/2.